hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 <a id="Aggregations"></a>
 <h3>Spatial Aggregation</h3>

 These scripts need the correct environment installed, found in the conda environment file titled [wrfhydro_huc12_agg.yml](02_Spatial_Aggregation/wrfhydro_huc12_agg.yml).
 Instructions for installing the environment can be found in the README documentation in the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
 There is a python aggregation script for each data type: [1-Dimensional](02_Spatial_Aggregation/01_2D_spatial_aggregation.ipynb) and [2-Dimensional](02_Spatial_Aggregation/02_1D_spatial_aggregation.ipynb).
 Due to the differing dimensions of the data, different spatial datasets are used.
-The 2-Dimensional data is aggregated using a 1000 m grid raster while the 1-Dimensional data is aggregated with a crosswalk table that contains spatial data for each HUC ID.
+The 2-Dimensional data is aggregated using a 1000 m grid while the 1-Dimensional data is aggregated with a crosswalk table that contains spatial data for each HUC ID.
 Spatial aggregations are done using the [flox](https://flox.readthedocs.io/en/latest/aggregations.html) python package.
 The functions that utilize this package can be found in the [usgs_common.py](02_Spatial_Aggregation/usgs_common.py) python script.

 1-Dimensional aggregation concept diagram
 ![Screenshot](images/1D_aggregation.png)